scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/eth-and-erc20-token-bridge.md

 function updateTokenMapping(address _l1Token, address _l2Token) external;
 ```

-Update the mapping that connects an ERC20 contract from Scroll Alpha to Goerli.
+Update the mapping that connects an ERC20 contract from L2 to L1.

 | Parameter | Description                                     |
 | --------- | ----------------------------------------------- |